Child-Parent Psychotherapy (CPP)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The purpose of the study was to test the efficacy of Child-Parent Psychotherapy (CPP).
+The purpose of the study was to assess the treatment outcomes for preschool-age children exposed to marital violence, comparing the efficacy of Child-Parent Psychotherapy (CPP) with case management plus treatment as usual in the community.
 Participants were randomly assigned to either the CPP treatment group or to a comparison group receiving case management and referral to individual treatment in the community for mother and child.
 Measures utilized include the Child's Exposure to Community Violence: Parent Report Version, the Child Behavior Checklist (CBCL), the Semistructured Interview for Diagnostic Classification DC: 0-3 for Clinicians, the Life Stressor Checklist, the Clinician Administered PTSD Scale, and the Symptoms Checklist-90.
 Results indicate that CPP group children showed a significant decline in posttraumatic stress disorder (PTSD) symptoms and behavior problems at the conclusion of the study, while comparison group children did not.
 Mothers in the CPP group showed significant reductions in avoidant symptoms and there was a moderate effect on general distress and PTSD symptoms.
 Limitations include a small sample, lack of postintervention follow-up, and reliance on maternal report.

 Length of controlled postintervention follow-up: None.